I receive your informational emails, so why should I join TPEA?

 I receive TPEA’s informational emails at work.
 Why do you need my home email address, too?

 Your home email address is an important piece of information to share with TPEA.
 Although we can send emails about legislative activities or ERS benefits to work email addresses, we cannot send information about grassroots advocacy or TPEA membership benefits.
-Please send email@example.com an email from your preferred address, and include your name, home address and member number, if possible.
-Doing so ensures you receive TPEA’s advocacy alerts as well as our monthly Member Mails highlighting your membership benefits.
+Please complete email form to get up-to-date information affecting your salaries, pensions and benefits.
+Doing so ensures you receive TPEA’s Legislative alerts as well as our monthly Member Mails highlighting your membership benefits.